 Curriculum Bits has an exceptionally accessible animation on volcanoes.

 60 Minutes did an excellent segment titled Volcanoes: Nature’s ticking time bombs.
-I’ve embedded the video below, and it has additional resources at its website, including a transcript.
+You can find its resources at its website,

 Here’s footage from a drone of the Yasur volcano on Tanna island, Vanuatu: